djxgonzalez/djxgonzalez.github.io/papers.md

 permalink: /papers/
 ---

-This page includes my publications, both scholarly papers and articles for general audiences.
-The scholarly papers are behind a paywall, if you'd like to read one and don't have access please send me an email.
-For more context on my research projects and summaries of the results, visit the **Research** page.

-## Refereed Journal Articles

-### Published

 **Gonzalez, David J.X.**, Aubrey Arain, and Luis E. Fernandez.
 2019.
 [Mercury exposure, risk factors, and perceptions among women of childbearing age in an artisanal gold mining region of the Peruvian Amazon](https://www.sciencedirect.com/science/article/pii/S0013935119305833?via%3Dihub){:target="_blank"}. *Environmental Research.*

 Marklein, Alison R., Joy B. Winbourne, Sara K. Enders, **David J.X.
 Gonzalez**, Tiff L. van Huysen, Jorge E. Izquierdo, Derrick R. Light, Daniel Liptzin, Kimberley E. Miller, Scott L. Morford, Robert A. Norton, and Benjamin Z. Houlton.
 2015.
 [Mineralization ratios of nitrogen and phosphorous from decomposing litter in temperate versus tropical forests](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12414){:target="_blank"}. *Global Ecology and Biogeography.*